ianstormtaylor/slate/docs/guides/plugins.md

 It focuses the editor and selects everything when it is clicked, and it blurs the editor when `options.key` is pressed.

 Notice how it's able to define a set of behaviors, reacting to different events, that work together to form a single "feature" in the editor.
 That's what makes Slate's plugins a powerful form of encapsulation.

-Also notice how it returns `true`.
-This is a convention that allows other plugins in the stack to know that an event has been "handled" and that they can abort without duplicating logic.

 ## The Plugins "Stack"